elenacuoco/ET-MDC-Tutorials/README.md

 1. **caches**: This directory contains the pointer to mock data generated for the challenge and the ffl file.

 2. **notebooks**: The main codebase for the analysis is located in this directory.
-It includes scripts for signal generation, noise simulation, and various algorithms for detecting and characterizing gravitational-wave signals.
+It includes scripts for detecting and characterizing gravitational-wave signals.

 3. **metadata**: It containd the list of injected signals